Autumn Morning: Release

 On September 17 episode of Hyori's Homestay, a short clip of "Autumn Morning" was played as the background music.
 At midnight of September 18, IU uploaded the cover of the song into her Instagram account informing the fans to wait for a present at 7 in the morning.
 The song was released on Monday, September 18, 2017 at 7am KST.

 Composition

 "Autumn Morning" is a minimalistic folksy song that starts a capella style, remaining this way for a full minute before a guitar comes in, steady and straightforward.
 The track features IU's soft vocals predominantly unaccompanied.
 The track is a cover of the original song by Korean folk singer Yang Hee-eun and guitarist Lee Byung-woo released in 1991.
 The singer also collaborated with guitarist Jung Sung-ha and folk musician Hareem to add soothing guitar and tin whistle elements to the middle third of her update of the track.

-Lyrically, the song is about a person reminiscing a casual and trivial fall morning.
+Lyrically, the song is about a person reminiscing a casual and trivial autumn morning.